 Will you travel to Grindelwald in the winter?
 Keep in mind this:

-- The winter season starts in mid-October and ends in mid-April.
+- The winter season starts in mid-December and ends in mid-April.

 - It can start snowing even in November, and it may snow still in April.

 - The busiest period is New Year’s Eve, but because of the excellent ski slopes, it’s actually pretty busy all the time.